logicuniverse/manifesto/README.md

 ---

 ## XI.
-Beyound The Tape: The Call to Architects
+Beyond The Tape: The Call to Architects

 > **_Informed by Hardware, Manifested through Software, Re-imagining Everything._**